Track rain across Prachuap Khiri Khan in real time with Rain Viewer, a hyperlocal rain radar app, updated every 5 minutes, street by street.

 Jim Tigs

-Prachuap’s rain comes from two directions and doesn’t follow Bangkok’s weekend forecast.
-The map updates every 5 minutes — often 2–5 minutes faster than other apps — so by the time a Gulf cell is forming off Hua Hin, you’ve already spotted it before leaving the city.
+Prachuap's rain comes from two directions and doesn't follow Bangkok's weekend forecast.
+The map updates every 5 minutes — often 2–5 minutes faster than other apps — so by the time a Gulf cell is forming off Hua Hin, you've already seen it before you leave the city.

 Rain Viewer Essential gives you:

 A 7-day forecast tells you October will be unpredictable.
-Rain Viewer tells you whether the drive south is worth it today or better left until Sunday.
+Rain Viewer tells you whether the drive south is worth it today or better left to Sunday.

 Track rain in Prachuap Khiri Khan — free